resolutionathens/facilitron-news/content/support/renter-support.md

     question: When is the insurance due on my reservation?
   - answer: >-
-      Yes, in most states Facilitron (through a 3rd party provider) offers event insurance on a per event basis.
-You may add Facilitron insurance at any time after you have submitted your request.
+      Yes, in most states Facilitron (through a 3rd party provider) offers event insurance on a per event basis that can be added to your reservation during checkout.
+The cost is automatically calculated based on event details and meets the requirements of the district  You may also switch to Facilitron insurance at any time after you have submitted your request.
     question: 'If I can’t provide my own insurance, are there other options?'
   - answer: >-
       Requests are approved by school or district personnel.
 You will receive